 Growing the Best Okra

 On this week’s episode, Greg and Travis discuss all things okra.
 They talk about their favorite varieties of okra based on several trials that they’ve conducted over the years.
+Last year at the SunBelt Expo demonstration garden they trialed the Star of David, Jambalaya, Cowhorn, and Red Burgundy.
+The two okra varieties that came out on top for them was the Jambalaya and Red Burgundy.
 Although many people only grow the Clemson Spineless variety because it’s probably the most available, there are many other varieties that provide increased productivity and better texture.
+The guys have tested the Clemson Spineless against the Jambalaya and Red Burgundy and it does not compare in production.
+The cowhorn variety tends to be more popular in Louisiana because they use it in gumbo.
+Travis says the Star of David is excellent for frying because the pods are large, wide, and round so it soaks up the batter and grease when cooking.
 Chris Smith, who is with Sow True Seeds out of Asheville, NC, has around 130 varieties of okra that he has collected over the years.
 He’s currently has a blog and is working on a book called “In Defense of Okra” where he will elaborate on those varieties and everything okra.
 Okra is a crop that requires very little maintenance in the vegetable garden.
 It is not a heavy feeder, and so it doesn’t require much water or fertilizer relative to crops like corn or onions.
 Greg and Travis recommend doing several succession plantings of okra through the growing season.
 They transplant the okra in spring, then direct seed several other successions starting in May and throughout the summer to have the best harvests.

 Show and Tell Segment